 I Shall Not Want” (Ps.
 23:1)

 He blurted out, “Now, what kind of church is that?”
 Never one to miss a chance to make a smart comment, I quipped, “Well, apparently one that quotes the Bible!”
-After a brief (and humorous) digression brought on by my comment, the young man returned to the Scriptural quote.
+After a brief (and humorous) digression brought on by my comment, the young man returned to the Scriptural words.
 “I shall not want,” he repeated.
 “What is that supposed to mean?
 Of course I want!”

-My first thought was to perhaps explain to him that the passage doesn’t mean that one will not want things, and that, as I once suggested here, the phrase in question might be more idiomatically rendered as “I will lack nothing.”
+My first thought was perhaps to explain to him that the passage doesn’t mean that one will not want things, and that, as I once suggested here, the phrase in question might be rendered more idiomatically as “I will lack nothing.”
 But then it hit me: this was no mere misunderstanding of an older translation.
 Of course he wants: he wants domestic peace, a bed on which to sleep, a fair shot at success in spite of a minor criminal record.
 He wants these things because he lacks them.
-And while “I will lack nothing” would undoubtedly elucidate the actual meaning of “I shall not want,” to him, the former would ring every bit as untrue as the latter.
+And while “I will lack nothing” would undoubtedly elucidate the actual meaning of “I shall not want,” to him, the former would ring every bit as false as the latter.

 I was then reminded of the searing words of the great Spanish biblical scholar Luis Alonso-Schökel: